 The best time to visit Chee Dale Stepping Stones is during the summer.
 This is due to the path near the stepping stones often being muddy and the river levels potentially high.
 It’s advisable to plan ahead to avoid periods of bad weather.

-However, one thing to keep in mind is that on pleasant summer days, both the trail and the car park can be quite crowded, and may even be full.
+However, one thing to keep in mind is that on pleasant summer days, both the trail and the car park can be quite crowded, and may even be full!
+So arrive early or far later in the afternoon.

 Chee Dale Stepping Stones Amenities & Facilities